justliam42/MSOE-notes/Classes/CPE 1500/Week 3 - Canonical Boolean equations, Boolean algebra, gate reduction ratios, NAND-NAND circuits.md

 		 as you move along the axis, every jump is a compliments theorem minterms in the lower right corner
 		 then plot the energy points
-		 power of 2 sized minterm squares that have enrgy
+		 power of 2 sized minterm squares that have energy squares and rectangles wrap the edge